top of page

 Final Takeaway

-The Downtown Carleton Place BIA proves what’s possible when digital tools meet authentic storytelling.
-For destinations seeking high visitor engagement with limited staff or budgets, the Driftscape sightseeing app offers a practical, high-impact solution for creating compelling, self-guided tours.
+The Downtown Carleton Place BIA proves what is possible when digital tools meet authentic storytelling.
+For destinations seeking high visitor engagement on a budget, a self guided tour via Driftscape offers a practical, high-impact solution.

-Ready to bring your town’s story to life and boost your foot traffic?
+Ready to bring your town’s story to life and boost foot traffic?

 Book a demo now and explore how Driftscape’s map-based tours can help you build experiences that engage, educate, and drive discovery.